voschezang/coding-handbook/alignment/alignment.md

 <img src="../img/venn-people-projects-capability.png" alt="venn-people-projects-capability" style="height:18em;" />

-## Abstractions

-Abstractions decouple strategy from execution.
+**Abstractions** decouple strategy from execution.
 This provides flexibility and protect a manager from being overwhelmed by operational details.
-See also [goals](./goals.md).
+See also [goals](./goals.md) and [vision and strategy](./vision-strategy.md).

 - The world of **strategy** focusses on vision, alignment, and systems.